bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] **Active Goals - Apr 30 Sprint - Cooldown**
 	- [ ] **Fix Bugs from Playtesting**
 		- [ ] MouseWatcher seems to create lag.
 Profile this.
-		- [ ] When triggering payoffs, after winning the minotaur trial, we don't need to keep going.
-This causes a use after free crash.
-In payoff, when iterating on enemy row, simply skip over coins that hvae been freed or marked for destroy.
 	- [ ] **Balance Tweaks**
 		- [ ] Daedalus - require different powers on both sides
 			- [ ] or half charges...?